Townsend Duryea: After the Fire

 By November 1875 Nixon had bought the King William Street business and put Manning in as manager.

-Manning bought "Duryea's Studio" 1 April 1878 from Nixon
+Manning bought "Duryea's Studio" 1 April 1878 from Nixon.
+Just prior to this a photograph of Abraham and Matilda Wallace with their daughter Annie was taken in this studio.
+The Wallaces were described as Pioneers of The South-East.

 In the 1890s he began offering enlargements, the use of bromide paper, and use of the "American airbrush" for touching up and colouring.

 In 1902 the studio moved to the first floor, 37–39 Rundle Street, previously Mrs Aish's Café de Paris.

 In 1911 the company became by amalgamation the Thelma-Duryea studio.

 Other activities

 Boatbuilding

 Using the experience of boatbuilding he had acquired in America, he built the 30 foot centre-board cutter Coquette, intended for trade on the River Murray and Lake Albert, on Magill Road behind the Maid and Magpie Hotel.

 Coquette had her first real trial at Wellington against two entirely different classes of boat and failed to show superiority but in a widely anticipated race at Milang on 23 September 1858, she won convincingly against the Lady MacDonnell owned by Hughes and Carter of Wellington.
 In a return match on 21 October, Coquette led all the way, on each occasion winning for her owner £50.
 Duryea disposed of the boat by raffle later that year.
 A later owner was Henry Jackson Moseley, owner of Glenelg's Pier Hotel.
 In 1865 he fitted a steam engine to her, renamed her Enterprise and used her for collecting oysters.